AlanDeSmet/TIS-100-Hackers-Guide/src/lua.markdown

 the range -999 through 999.
 These streams can only display the first 39 elements.

-For `STREAM_INPUT`, the values should be in the range 0 through
+For `STREAM_IMAGE`, the values should be in the range 0 through
 4. There must be exactly 540 values, enough to fill a 30×18 image.
 The image is filled top to bottom, left to right.
 The values are interpreted as: